sachsmc/plotROC/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs or WARNINGs.
+There was one NOTE:
+Found the following (possibly) invalid DOIs:
+  DOI: 10.18637/jss.v079.c02
+    From: inst/CITATION
+    Status: Not Found
+    Message: 404

+The DOI in the CITATION is for a new JSS publication that will be registered after publication on CRAN.

 ## Downstream dependencies
 There are no downstream dependencies.